Asif-Rot/OOP_Ex3/README.md

                   In this test all the simple methodes are being test.

-## 2. write class to implement an directional weighed graph.
+## 2. write class to implement an Algorithms in directional weighed graph.

 ### a.
 GraphAlgo. this class implements the algorithms on the graph, and some more methodes: